-Toyota has been developing connected cars that can share information on usage - data that could be leveraged for on-demand ride-sharing, insurance and maintenance.
+Toyota has been developing a network of connected cars that can share information on vehicle usage and diagnostics - information that could be leveraged for on-demand ride-sharing, insurance and maintenance.

-(Reporting by Chang-Ran Kim and Naomi Tajitsu; Editing by Stephen Coates and Himani Sarkar)
+(Reporting by Chang-Ran Kim and Naomi Tajitsu; Editing by David Dolan and Stephen Coates)